This site contains affiliate links. Please see Policies for more information.

 We want to make sure that everyone can easily make this recipe–whether this is the first time you’ve cooked in the kitchen or you’ve been doing it for years.

 This recipe can be cooked in the Instant Pot or electric pressure cooker, in the Crock Pot, or right on the stove.
-There are detailed instructions in the post below about how to do that.
+In this post you will find detailed instructions in all three cooking methods, as well as ingredient information, recipe tips, healthy eating plan calculations, and similar recipes for you to try down the road.

-If you are comfortable in the kitchen and just need the basic recipe, scroll right down to the bottom of this post where you’ll find the easy to print recipe for this Delicious and Healthy Stuffed Pepper Soup!
+If you are comfortable in the kitchen and just need the basic recipe, scroll right down to the bottom of this post where you will find the easy to print recipe for this Delicious and Healthy Stuffed Pepper Soup!

 • Broth or water: I suggest using beef broth if you’re using ground beef and chicken broth if you’re using poultry.
-You can use water if you don’t have broth on hand.
+You can use vegetable broth or water if you don’t have the others on hand.

-• Diced tomatoes: I always buy low sodium.
+• Diced tomatoes: I always buy low sodium canned tomatoes.

 • Tomato sauce: Also low sodium, when available.

-How to make this in the Instant Pot
+How to make Stuffed Peppers Soup in the Instant Pot

-1. Spray your pot with nonstick cooking spray and press the sauté button.
-Add the ground meat to the pot and stir occasionally until it’s no longer pink.
-Drain liquid, if necessary (this is probably necessary only if you use ground beef).
+3. Then add the ground meat to the pot and stir it occasionally until it is no longer pink.
+Drain the liquid, if necessary (this is probably necessary only if you use ground beef).
 Read this if you’re using frozen ground turkey.

-2. Add your other ingredients to the Pressure Cooker: broth or water, tomatoes (including the juice), tomato sauce, rice, bell peppers and onions, black pepper, garlic, oregano, and salt.
+4. Now add your other ingredients to the Pressure Cooker: broth or water, tomatoes (including the juice), tomato sauce, the uncooked rice, diced bell peppers and onions, black pepper, garlic, oregano, and salt.

-1. Press the Saute button and allow soup to cook for 5 minute minutes, then turn the pot off and allow it to rest for 5 minutes.
+1. Press the Sauté button and allow soup to cook for 5 more minutes, then turn the pot off and allow it to rest for 5 minutes.

 2. Place the lid back on the pot, set the valve to Sealing again, and set the time for 2 minutes.
 The soup will continue cooking as it comes back to pressure.
 Quick pressure release when cook time is finished.

-How to make this in the Crock Pot
+How to make Stuffed Bell Pepper Soup in the Crock Pot

 This is a really easy slow cooker stuffed pepper soup recipe…in just a few steps you’ll have a delicious and family friendly meal ready and on the table.
 Our entire family loves stuffed pepper soup!

-2. Add the ground turkey, broth or water, tomatoes (including the juice), tomato sauce, chopped peppers and onions, black pepper, garlic, oregano, and salt to the Crock Pot.
+3. Add the cooked ground turkey, broth or water, tomatoes (including the juice), can tomato sauce, chopped bell peppers and onions, black pepper, garlic, oregano, and salt to the slow cooker.

-4. Your rice should be added 1 hour before end of cooking.
-With this method of cooking, you can also used cooked rice and add it right at the end of your cooking–I prefer to add cooked rice.
+5. Your rice should be added 1 hour before end of cooking.
+With this method of cooking, you can also cook rice separately in a rice cooker.
+Just stir cooked rice to the soup right at the end of your cooking time – I prefer to add cooked rice when I make stuffed pepper soup in the slow cooker.

 5. Season with salt and pepper to taste.